Enrique Álvarez Félix

-Enrique Álvarez Félix (5 April 1934 – 24 May 1996) was a Mexican actor, known for his roles in telenovelas and in films, such as The Monastery of the Vultures and The House of the Pelican.
+Enrique Álvarez Félix (5 April 1935 – 24 May 1996) was a Mexican actor, known for his roles in telenovelas and in films, such as The Monastery of the Vultures and The House of the Pelican.

 Family and personal life

-Enrique Álvarez Félix was the son of Mexican actress María Félix and her first husband, Enrique Álvarez Alatorre.
+Enrique Álvarez Félix was the only son of Mexican actress María Félix and her first husband, Enrique Álvarez Alatorre.
 When his parents divorced in 1938, his mother lived for a time at home with her own parents until 1939, when she traveled with Enrique to Mexico City.
 Soon after, her ex-husband took Álvarez Félix.

-When his mother married Jorge Negrete he became the stepbrother of Diana Negrete.

 Álvarez Félix never married, and, according to Mexican novelist and essayist Carlos Fuentes, he was sexually frustrated, and had an Oedipus complex.

 Death

 Enrique Álvarez Félix died from a heart attack in the early morning of Friday, May 24, 1996, aged 62.

 Telenovelas

 A telenovela is a type of long miniseries which tells one self-contained story, typically within the span of a year or less.
 However, they are usually much longer than the typical miniseries; ranging from 60 to 200 episodes.